logoSouthwest Environmental Limited

 Environmental Impact Assessment for Wind Turbines

-Updates to the National Planning Policy Framework suggest the following environmental impact assessment elements are necessary for planning applications that include wind turbines.
+Updates to the Planning Practice Guidance suggests the following environmental impact assessment elements are necessary for planning applications that include wind turbines.

 What is cumulative impact?
 This is explored in greater depth on our Visual Impact Assessment Page.